JNPLZ/qudo_office/README.md

-# WorkAdventure Map Starter Kit
+# WorkAdventure Map Qudosoft Office

+Eigene erstellte Karte auf Grundlage des Beispielprojekts von WorkAdventure.

+---

 This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).